- Name: Lion Mechazord

 Transformation is simple, and the combined zord is rather large in stature.
 I really like the look of the Gosei Grand, and it feels good to fiddle with.
 Articulation is limited to the shoulders, and you can sort of rotate the legs where the knees connect.
 This is a simple, low-cost toy so we can't expect it to do much, but when you factor in the three sets I guess it's ok.

-If you already have the Gosei Great Megazord, you can combine the two to from the Gosei Great Grand Megazord.
+If you already have the Gosei Great Megazord, you can combine the two to form the Gosei Great Grand Megazord.

 This combination is a little less solid due to the sheer number of parts, but it looks alright.
 The real fun was the assembly.
 It's basically a brick in this mode.